 Have Great Products and Services

-Word of mouth be often a small businesses greatest lead generator, so having great products and services that people talk about is a critical part of your brand and why you are in business.
-Even the most outgoing and charming small business owner is not going to succeed in bringing customers back, unless the product or service they provide delivers and exceeds expectations.
+Word of mouth is often a small business’s greatest lead generator, so having great products and services that people talk about is a critical part of your brand and why you are in business.
+Even the most outgoing and charming small business owner is not going to succeed in bringing customers back unless the product or service they provide delivers and exceeds expectations.